ietf-wg-cellar/ebml-specification/README.markdown

 ## About

-This repository contains the formal and official specification for the Enhanced Binary Markup Language (EBML).
+This repository contains the formal and official specification for the Extensible Binary Markup Language (EBML).
 The specification can be found in the file [specification.markdown](https://github.com/Matroska-Org/ebml-specification/specification.markdown).